Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 He can stand up without hitting his head

 That’s when the fun began.
-We start looking up skoolies and RV’s for inspiration and decided on the must have’s for our school bus conversion.
+We start looking up skoolies and RV’s for inspiration and decided on the must have’s for our school bus makeover.
 Most of our must haves were based around our daughter.
 We wanted 2 caption chairs up front so both my daughter and I could be facing forward and buckled in at all times, we wanted a tiny tub since our daughter loves bath time, we wanted a king size bed since we co-sleep, and I wanted a washer/dryer because stopping at laundromats all the time is not my idea of fun.
+That’s just for the interior.
+He had even more must haves when it came to the exterior, power, mechanics, etc. Having a skoolie bus conversion wasn’t popular, but they certainly existed, so we had to do a lot of research to find converted school busses that would serve as inspiration.
+I could never imagine what would fit in a full size bus, which is just 199 square feet, if I hadn’t seen photos of others that were already built.
+It truly is a tiny house.

 Inside our converted yellow school bus, complete with a washer/dryer, pull out couch and full kitchen.